 What can we do to prevent the spread?

-BASC is currently part of an ASF task force, working closely with several of the key European hunting authorities.
-As part of this, we are exploring ways of limiting and eliminating the threat, and are also putting together guidance and training for hunters to raise awareness of the disease.
+BASC is currently part of the ASF task force, working closely with several of the key European hunting authorities.
+As part of this, we are exploring ways of limiting and eliminating the threat and are also putting together guidance and training for hunters to raise awareness of the disease.

 As individuals, many of us will be planning on heading to Europe to hunt boar, and by taking a few precautions we can help prevent the spread of ASF.

 - Don’t bring home any meat from pigs/boar that has come from any country known to be infected with ASF.